Guadalupe Rosales

 Guadalupe Rosales (born 1980) is an American artist and educator.
 She is best known for her archival projects, “Veteranas and Rucas” and “Map Pointz,” found on social media.
 The archives focus on Latino backyard party scenes and underground party crew subculture in Los Angeles in the late-twentieth century and early-twenty first.

 Early life and education

 Guadalupe Rosales was born in 1980 in Redwood City, California.
-She was raised in East Los Angeles and Boyle Heights, Southern California.
+She was raised in East Los Angeles and Boyle Heights, California.
 She is the daughter of Mexican-American immigrants from Uruapan, Michoacan and Jerez, Zacatecas.
 When she was only 16 years old when she lost her cousin to gang violence.

 She was educated at the School of the Art Institute of Chicago (SAIC) and received an MFA degree in 2016 As an adult and artist, she uses her personal story to encourage others to use their voices as a powerful tool for self-representation.